OriginsBharat/Meme-channel/README.md

 # Meme Video Compiler

-A desktop application to automatically find memes on Reddit and compile them into a short video, complete with an intro, outro, background video, and Text-to-Speech (TTS) voiceover.
+A desktop application to automatically find and compile image and video memes from Reddit into a short video, complete with a user-provided intro, outro, background video, background music, and a high-quality Text-to-Speech (TTS) voiceover for image-based memes.

 ## Features

-- **Keyword Search**: Finds memes on Reddit based on a keyword (e.g., "dankmemes").
+- **Keyword Search**: Finds image and video memes on Reddit based on a keyword.
-- **Upvote Filtering**: Gathers posts with 500+ upvotes.
+- **Content Filtering**: Automatically skips memes you have already used in a previous video.
+- **Meme Selection & Preview**:
-- **Meme Selection**: Displays the found memes for you to select your favorites.
+    - A simple UI with checkboxes to select your favorite memes.
+    - A preview pane that can display images and play video/GIF memes.
-- **Custom Videos**: Allows you to use your own intro, outro, and background gameplay videos.
+- **Fully Customizable Videos**: Use your own intro, outro, background video, and background music.
-- **Offline TTS**: Generates a voiceover for image-based memes using a selection of offline voices.
-- **Step-by-Step UI**: A simple, wizard-style user interface guides you through the process.
-- **Standalone**: Can be built into a single executable file.
+- **High-Quality TTS**: Integrates with the **ElevenLabs API** for natural-sounding voiceovers.
+- **Tesseract OCR**: Uses the Tesseract engine for local, high-quality text extraction from memes.
+- **Centralized Settings**: A dedicated settings tab to manage all your API keys and the Tesseract executable path.
+- **Vertical Video Format**: An option to create videos in a 9:16 aspect ratio for platforms like YouTube Shorts and TikTok.

 ## Installation

-There are two ways to use this application: by running the pre-built executable (easiest) or by running the source code directly (for developers).

-### Method 1: Running the Executable (Recommended)
+### Step 1: Install Tesseract OCR

-1. Navigate to the **"Releases"** page on this GitHub repository.
-2. Download the `MemeCompiler` executable for your operating system (e.g., `MemeCompiler.exe` for Windows).
-3.  **Install Dependencies**: Before running the app, you may need to install two system-level dependencies if you don't already have them:
-    *   **Tesseract OCR**: Required for reading text from images.
-[Installation Guide](https://github.com/tesseract-ocr/tesseract)
-    *   **eSpeak / eSpeak-NG** (for Linux users): Required for the TTS engine.
-You can usually install it with `sudo apt-get install espeak`.
-4. Run the `MemeCompiler` executable.

-### Method 2: Running from Source (For Developers)
+This application requires the Tesseract OCR engine to be installed on your system.

+1. Go to the official repository for Windows installers: **[Tesseract at UB Mannheim](https://github.com/UB-Mannheim/tesseract/wiki)**.
+2. On that page, find and download the latest available installer (e.g., `tesseract-ocr-w64-setup-v5.x.x.exe`).
+3. Run the installer. **It is highly recommended to install it in the default location** (e.g., `C:\Program Files\Tesseract-OCR`).
+4. After installation, find the `tesseract.exe` file.
+Note this full path (e.g., `C:\Program Files\Tesseract-OCR\tesseract.exe`).
+You will need it inside the app.

+### Step 2: Set up the Python Environment

 1.  **Clone the repository**:
     ```bash
     git clone <repository_url>
-    cd meme-compiler-app
+    cd <repository_directory>
     ```
 2.  **Create a virtual environment** (recommended):
     ```bash